HomeworldSDL/HomeworldSDL/Linux/BUILD.md

 > The configuration step has a lot of flags, run `../configure --help` to see them.
 (Notably the `--disable-linux-fixme` flag)

-> If you tried to speed up compilation with e.g. `make -j 6`, and it was the first time you compiled, then you probably got `fatal error: parser.h: No such file or directory`.
-Just run your `make` command again.

 You can now [run the compiled executable for the first time](../README#running-the-game-for-the-first-time).